An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 Evolving into a hallmark of NYC's culture and economy, FAO Schwarz gained fame for its deluxe toys and interactive attractions, like the iconic "dance-on" piano featured in "Big."
 Its flagship store on Fifth Avenue, launched in 1986, became a prime tourist attraction until 2015.
 In 2018, the brand made a comeback with a new flagship store at Rockefeller Center, continuing to enchant a diverse audience.

-1870: Founded in New York City, the Lotos Club emerged as a vibrant hub for writers, journalists, and critics.
-Named after Tennyson's "The Lotos-Eaters," it reflects the club's deep literary foundations.
-It quickly established itself as a cornerstone for cultural and intellectual exchange, nurturing the arts and fostering discussions.
+1870: The Lotos Club, founded in New York City, quickly became a vibrant hub for writers, journalists, and critics.
+Named after Tennyson's "The Lotos-Eaters," the club is deeply rooted in literary tradition and quickly established itself as a cornerstone for cultural and intellectual exchange, nurturing the arts and fostering discussions.

-The Lotos Club, integral to NYC's cultural fabric, has been a gathering place for prominent figures in arts and literature since its inception.
-Starting in 1874, its "State Dinners" have honored various luminaries, enriching the city's heritage of intellectual and artistic dialogue.
-This tradition cements the club's role in shaping New York's cultural and historical narrative.
+Integral to NYC's cultural fabric, the Lotos Club has served as a gathering place for prominent figures in arts and literature since its founding.
+Beginning in 1874, its celebrated "State Dinners" have honored various luminaries, enriching the city's heritage of intellectual and artistic dialogue.
+This tradition has solidified the club’s role in shaping New York's cultural and historical narrative.

 1870: New York City's Central Park faced a major shift under the corrupt Tweed Ring in 1870, led by William "Boss" Tweed.
 They replaced the park's Board of Commissioners with the Department of Public Parks, a move central to their financial embezzlement scheme.
 This reshuffling signified the start of a significant misuse of city funds and a shift in the park's management, impacting the city's governance and financial integrity.